wizo06/japanese/docs/Fundamentals/particles.md

 - ==私== は {++私++}が学生だ。
 *As for ==me==, {++I++} am a student.*

+Here, 「私」 is the topic and also the subject.
 In scenarios where the topic and the subject are the same thing, it's more natural to omit one of the two, such as:

 - 私 ==は== 学生だ。(私は{--Øが--}学生だ。)
 - 私 ==が== 学生だ。({--Øは--}私が学生だ。)

 There are two ways you can look at the difference between these two particles.

-???+ info "First way to look at the difference bewtween 「は」 and 「が」"
+!!! info "First way to look at the difference bewtween 「は」 and 「が」"

     - 「は」 talks about **something in general**.
-    - 「が」 **singles something out**  to say "that is *the thing*".
+    - 「が」 **singles something out**  to say "THAT is *the thing*".

+What do I mean by that?
+Let's compare it to English.

+!!! info "The English equivalent of 「が」"
+    Japanese is a topic-prominent language, and there is one particle for topic (「は」) and one for subject (「が」) .
+This allows Japanese speakers to emphasize either the topic or the subject, by simply using the corresponding particle.

+    English, on the other hand, is subject-prominent language.
+On top of that, English doesn't use particles.
+In English, when we want to express "emphasis on the subject" the same way 「が」 does in Japanese, we would usually do it in these two ways:

+    1. I am the one who bought the book.
+    2. *I* bought the book.
+    3. **I** bought the book.

+    The first way is to explicitly say "I am the one who..." or "she is the one who..." or "they are the ones who..." or "this is the thing that...".

+    The second way is to ーif it's written communicationー stylize the "I" with italics or with bold (or both).
+The equivalent of this in spoken speech is to say "I" louder or longer (or both).

+    **On a related note**: If we want to retain as much nuances as possible when translating from Japanese into English, this is how we would probably do it:

+    - 私は日本人だ。
+    *I am Japanese.*

+    Notice that in Japanese, 「私」 is the **topic**.
+But in English, "I" is the **subject**.
+Now, let's look at the next sentence:

+    - 私が日本人だ。
+    *I am the one who is Japanese.*

+    Because normal English sentences is already subject-prominent, when we want to emphasize on the subject the same way 「が」 does in Japanese, we end up resorting to phrases like "the one" or "the thing".

 Let's look at a few examples to understand these nuances.